TerminadaPool/howto/recovery/generate-deterministic-pgp-keys.md

 ## Do all the following on an air-gapped machine

-Note:  You will need to type every command in manually at the keyboard.
+Note:  You will need to type every command at the keyboard.
 You will not be able to cut and paste anything into the terminal because the raspberry pi is air-gapped.
 You must not circumvent the air-gap, so please don't connect any network cables or try to configure wifi.

 All required software should already reside on the air-gapped machine.
-Power up this machine.
+Power up this machine with the SD card inserted and continue.

 ## 1. Confirm that /home directory resides on tmpfs filesystem and there is no swap